AlexOsokin97/Loan_Approval/README.md

-# US_loan_length
+# Loan_Approval
-Using Data Science to predict how long would it take you to fully pay a loan in the United States
+Using Data Science to predict whether your loan would be approved or not in the US